 Me: "I must abandon car and go by foot with baggages?"

 So we pull into a parking lot outside a restaurant that seems to be closed for the winter and grab our bags from the boot.
-My husband protestingly puts on the snow chains in preparation for tomorrow and we slip and crunch our way under the watchful eye of two of large dogs with elbow-deep coats lounging on their bellies in the snow, down a wooden staircase and into the village of Santa Stefano di Sessanio.
+My husband protestingly puts on the snow chains in preparation for tomorrow and we slip and crunch our way under the watchful eye of two large dogs with elbow-deep coats lounging on their bellies in the snow and down a wooden staircase into the village of Santa Stefano di Sessanio.

 “Dov’e?” (where?) my Italian cousin had asked when I told her where we were going.

-The temperature has dropped to minus 4 by the time we are ready to go out.
-We brace ourselves, wrapping up in coats and scarves, gloves and thick socks for the short walk to the cantinone.
-Our breath hangs in the air as we step over the ledge and through the big wooden door.
+By the time we're ready to go out, the temperature has dropped to minus 4.
+We brace ourselves for the short walk to the cantinone, our breath suspended in the air as we step over the ledge and through the big wooden door into the warmth.

-It’s a relief to arrive at the cantinone – a wine cellar/bar that, with its age-polished stone floors, low ceilings, and rough wooden tables and chairs wouldn’t look out of place in a ‘Game of Thrones’ episode.
+The cantinone is a wine cellar/bar that, with its rough stone floors, low ceilings, and rough wooden tables and chairs wouldn’t look out of place in a ‘Game of Thrones’ episode.
 Here, at last are people - bonhomie, a roaring fire and, most importantly, wine.
 Abruzzo may not be as famous a wine region as Tuscany or Piedmont, but it’s home to a very drinkable Montepulciano d’Abruzzo and we taste our way through a couple of glasses in the name of research; from soft and savoury to big and brooding.

 After drinks, we slip and slide in our poorly-chosen footwear to dinner at Sextantio’s own restaurant, “Locanda Sotto gli Archi.”
 (Inn Under the Arches.)
 It’s romantically rustic, with wooden furniture, limed walls, candlelight and classical music.
 All of the plates and cups are handmade to fit the age and ambience of the Locanda and the village.
 The hyper-local menu attempts to recreate (with a little more finesse I’m guessing) authentic ancient regional dishes.
 We eat a soup made from a rare strain of lentils - venerated for their unique flavour and grown only on the slopes of the Gran Sasso in plots so narrow they have to be hand-harvested; ‘roasted’ polenta with lamb and pork sausage ragu, lamb and vegetables scented with rosemary and wild boar in red wine; all hearty, delicious and warming.
 Our waiter brings us a little cup of a tisane of bitter gentian root each, good he tells us for digestion (at least I think that’s what he says.)